-I. Continued Prohibition on Jury Trial Proceedings and Most Grand Jury Proceedings who are normally assembled for jury proceedings, including jury selection.
+I. Continued Prohibition on Jury Trial Proceedings and Most Grand Jury Proceedings

+(A) Current public health guidance recommends social distancing and other measures that make it impracticable for courts to protect the health of the large groups of people who are normally assembled for jury proceedings, including jury selection.
 Accordingly, the suspension of jury trials shall remain in effect and until further order, all courts are prohibited from summoning new trial jurors and grand jurors and from conducting criminal or civil jury trials.